10 Money Saving Tips (that actually work)

 Emma and Dan want to buy a home.

-Emma has an amazing credit score.
+Emma has a great credit score.

 So Emma decides to add Dan as an authorized user to a credit card she's had for a long time that has a big credit limit and a zero balance.